 10 facts you didn't know about Luxembourg

-Our trip to Luxembourg was unplanned and we were unprepared and I know what you are thinking.
+Our trip to Luxembourg was unplanned and we were unprepared and I know what we were thinking.
 We never plan trips very well.
 And this is true.

 But this time it really wasn't through any fault of our own.